Community

 Highway 101

-U.S. 101 (42.3/43) – Emergency work north of Redcrest will continue.
-A northbound lane closure will be in effect.
+U.S. 101 (33.2/34.3) – Emergency work is scheduled from south of the Federation Grove Separation to north of Weott.
+A southbound lane closure will be in effect.
 Motorists should expect minor slowdowns.
-LC#T101AA
+LC#C101EA

 U.S. 101 (82.7) – Construction at the Indianola Cutoff will continue.
 Motorists should expect slowdowns.
 Also, access from the cutoff to southbound 101 is currently unavailable due to a median closure.
 LC#C101FD